-‘Ok, so your lifeguards are qualified, but how confident are you that they are focused and switched on to the critical role of pool safety at all times.
-After all, two thirds of casualties in swimming pools are reported in difficulty to the lifeguard by a member of public.’
+Lifeguards are qualified, but how confident are you that they are focused and switched on to the critical role of pool safety at all times.
+After all, a significant number of casualties in swimming pools are reported in difficulty to the lifeguard by a member of public.

 Experience shows that current systems of robust lifeguard training and management controls do not always ensure adequate lifeguard performance.
 Despite the best efforts of pool operators, some lifeguards can still be observed talking on poolside or being less than observant.
 Following a serious incident there are sometimes allegations of lack of vigilance.